azixus/ARK_Ascended_Docker/README.md

 | ARK_EXTRA_DASH_OPTS | Extra dash arguments to add to the startup command. | -ForceAllowCaveFlyers -ForceRespawnDinos -AllowRaidDinoFeeding=true -ActiveEvent=Summer |

 To increase the available server memory, in [docker-compose.yml](./docker-compose.yml), increase the `deploy, resources, limits, memory: 16g` to a higher value.

+### Running multiple instances (cluster)
+If you want to run a cluster with two or more containers running at the same time, you will have to be aware of some things you have to change:
+- Clone this repository into two different directories like `git clone https://github.com/azixus/ARK_Ascended_Docker.git folder1` and `git clone https://github.com/azixus/ARK_Ascended_Docker.git folder2`
+- First setup all instances according to the [usage](https://github.com/azixus/ARK_Ascended_Docker/edit/cluster/README.md#usage) and [configuration](https://github.com/azixus/ARK_Ascended_Docker/edit/cluster/README.md#configuration) steps.
+- Edit the [.env](./.env) file in every instance accordingly
+  - Set the **port** to a different one for each instance, eg 7777, 7778, 7779 etc.
+  - Add line `COMPOSE_PROJECT_NAME=aprojectname` somewhere in the [.env](./.env) file with a different name for each instance.
+Please only use small letters, underscores and numbers.
+  - Add `-clusterID=[yourclusterid]` to the `ARK_EXTRA_DASH_OPTS` with the same `clusterID` for every instance you want to cluster.
+The `clusterID` should be a random combination of letters and numbers, don't use special characters.
+The line should somewhat look like this:
+    ```
+    ARK_EXTRA_DASH_OPTS=-ForceAllowCaveFlyers -ForceRespawnDinos -AllowRaidDinoFeeding=true -ActiveEvent=Summer -clusterID=thisisarandomid
+    ```
+- Be sure that you have at least about **28-32GB** of memory available, especially if you use any mods
+- Start every instance with `docker compose up -d` and enjoy your clustered ASA server :)

 ### Manager commands
 The manager script supports several commands that we highlight below.